THE RAVEN SOCIETY: CONSPIRACY IGNITED

 “We’ll get you back.
 Just keep talking.”

-Ridge turned his head.
-Looked directly in her eyes.
-“Patty, how in hell’s name did my forehead get torn apart…by a lousy plastic bodyboard?”
+He turned his head and looked directly in her eyes.
+“Patty, how the hell did my head get torn apart…by a lousy plastic bodyboard?”

 “That one I can answer.
 Found the front part of the board in the water.
 Looks like it was the see-through bubble; the one you look through to see under water.
-It was brittle.
+Brittle.
 Curved outward.
 Must have shattered and sliced your skin where the board hit.
 It’s nasty Eric.
 Real nasty.
+Lotta blood.
 Stay awake.
 Keep pressure on it.”

 Ridge forced his eyelids up, about halfway.
-Looking through lashes at Patty, he smiled a bit and mumbled, “Hope so.
-Gotta remember.
-Tough never quits.”
+Looking through lashes at Patty, he mumbled, “Bullies—why I became a lawyer.
+To take ’em down.”

-Struggling with the urge to shut his eyes, things got dark, murky.
+Ridge struggled with the urge to shut his eyes.
+Things got dark, murky.
 Murkier.
 He thought about family.
 Friends.
 Then, in what seemed seconds, he gazed over at Patty’s hazy outline.
 She was standing now.
-Looking towards the parking lot.
+Looking toward the parking lot.

 “Eric—the paramedic truck!
 Thank God.
-You’re pale, so pale.
+You’re pale, so damn pale.
 Stay with me.”